00windhound/a_million_dollars/README.md

 so everything seems easy to understand except im getting an error that i cant even begin to solve, maybe im not understanding this as much as i need to.

+so while im working on the shopping cart i everything went from working great to errors that caused my main shop to dissapear.
+Ive been doing every check along the wat and can't figure out what happened so ive just been working on getting it back. i have an error spot that i don't know how it could be related and ive put a bunch of console.log everywhere to see what is getting acessed. no luck. but i'll keep working.